-I remember very clearly Sabrina reaching out over Instagram messenger asking to collab.
+I remember very clearly Sabrina reaching out over Instagram asking to collab on a portrait shoot.
 At the time I was very new to photography but was eager to test my new Sony 85mm f1.4 G Master portrait lens.

 Table of Contents Hide

-The lens weighs around 1.8lbs and it made my camera very front heavy.
-But that’s where the disliked pretty much stopped.
+The lens weighs around 1.8 lbs and it made my camera very front-heavy.
+But that’s really all I could complain about once I started taking photos.

 Sabrina is a local Dallas model that works with photographers around the Dallas Fort Worth area.
 She is a local student in college and looks to further her portfolio in modeling.